balqeesqud/Reading-Notes/Class-11.md

        rendering.
 Model attributes are essentially variables or objects that are passed from the controller to the view, allowing dynamic content generation in HTML templates using expressions like ${attributeName} where attributeName is the name of the model attribute.

+## Things I want to know more about
+   To dive deep into the spring topics.